-But what should we be eating?
 With so many different nutrition fads out there, it’s often hard to distinguish between fad and fact.
 Which will help us achieve our goals and which are total nonsense?
-Our nutrition expert Leanne had a look at four of the big ones to see if they actually work!
+Our nutrition expert Leanne had a look at four of the big ones to see if they really walk the walk.

 The Ketogenic Diet

-The ketogenic diet or keto diet is best described as a high-fat, low carbohydrate diet.
+The ketogenic (or keto) diet is a high-fat, low carbohydrate diet.
 It has often been used in medicine to control conditions such as epilepsy, but more recently it has become a nutrition craze for weight loss.
-The ketogenic diet turns your body into a fat-burning machine.

 This diet has been shown to be effective at controlling hunger and can improve body weight through the improvement of fat metabolism.
-As a result, the diet has been used to control type II diabetes in some individuals because often weight loss is the earliest target for the management of the disease.
+As a result, the diet has often been used to control type II diabetes.

 The Green Tea Craze

-Green tea has been shown to have potential as both an anti-inflammatory and an antioxidant.
+Green tea has been shown to act as both an anti-inflammatory and an antioxidant.
 It’s also been used to treat cardiovascular disease, Parkinson’s disease, diabetes, inflammatory bowel disease and has even been used to enhance exercise performance.

 Green tea is packed full of catechin, polyphenols and epigallocatechin gallate (EGCG), a powerful antioxidant.
 EGCG is thought to prevent cancer cells from growing and kills them without harming other healthy, body tissues.
 EGCG and other antioxidants present in green tea also lower cholesterol levels, prevent the formation of blood clots and regulate fats.

 You should drink your green tea warm, not boiling hot, as these are the optimal conditions for retaining the antioxidants.
 Be careful not to drink your green tea with an iron-rich meal as tea contains tannins which can interfere with the absorption of iron.